MicrosoftDocs/learn/learn-pr/azure/monitor-java-azure/includes/8-distributed.md

 ## Introduction

 Most cloud deployments are based on distributed architectures where components are distributed across various services.
-Troubleshooting monolithic applications often requires only one or two lenses—the application and the database.
+Troubleshooting monolithic applications often requires only one or two lenses - the application and the database.
 With distributed architectures, troubleshooting is complex and challenging because of various factors.
 This unit describes some of the tools to help with those challenges.

 ## Log analytics